GSA-TTS/identity-handbook/_articles/definition-of-done.md

 - Database indexes exist for any new queries
 - The dashboard and sample SPs have been updated if necessary
 - If multiple database migrations are necessary, the database migrations have been performed
+- If removing a previously populated billing or accounting related item from the database (changing `sp_costs`):
+  - Ensure there is a Jira ticket to link the change to and reference it in the PR
+  - Drop a line in #login-ops noting the proposed change and ensure the data is not needed for billing/reporting
+  - Add a note on the discussion to the PR
+  - Add a member of #login-ops as an approver and get their sign-off before proceeding
 - The story is deployed to Dev and/or INT environments
 - Appropriate refactoring has been done as part of developing the story
   - Dead code has been pruned